 In 1973, Indian Shell Mound Park was added to the National Register of Historic Places.
 In the 90s, archeologists found shell mounds containing layers of oyster shells, fish bones, charcoal, and potsherds from as far back as the Mississippian Period (AD 1100 to 1550).

-The island is known for being a birding hot-spit in the Southeast.
+The island is known for being a birding hot spot in the Southeast.
 Over 350 species of resident and migratory birds have been identified on the island.

 On the eastern end of the island, visitors can walk the beautiful trails and boardwalks through the coastal forest, marshland, and along the beach to watch for birds.
 The Audubon Bird Sanctuary is roughly 164 acres.